House of Borgia: Cesare

 Cesare was Rodrigo Borgia's second son with Vannozza dei Cattanei.
 Cesare's education was precisely planned by his father: he was educated by tutors in Rome until his 12th birthday.
 He grew up to become a charming man skilled at war and politics.
 He studied law and the humanities at the University of Perugia, then went to the University of Pisa to study theology.
 As soon as he graduated from the university, his father made him a cardinal.

 Cesare was suspected of murdering his brother Giovanni, but there is no clear evidence to confirm this.
 However, Giovanni's death cleared the path for Cesare to become a layman and gain the honors his brother received from their father, Pope Alexander VI.
 Although Cesare had been a cardinal, he left the holy orders to gain power and take over the position Giovanni once held: a condottiero.
 He was finally married to French princess Charlotte d'Albret.

-After Alexander's death in 1503, Cesare affected the choice of a next Pope.
+After Alexander's death in 1503, Cesare affected the choice of the next Pope.
 He needed a candidate who would not threaten his plans to create his own principality in Central Italy.
 Cesare's candidate (Pius III) did become Pope, but he died a month after the selection.
 Cesare was then forced to support Giuliano della Rovere.
 The cardinal promised Cesare that he could keep all of his titles and honors.
 Later, della Rovere betrayed him and became his fiercest enemy.

 Cesare died in 1507, at Viana Castle in Navarre, Spain, while besieging the rebellious army of Count de Lerín.
 The castle was held by Louis de Beaumont at the time it was besieged by Cesare Borgia and King John's army of 10,000 men in 1507.
 In order to attempt to breach the extremely strong, natural fortification of the castle, Cesare counted on a desperate surprise attack.
 He was killed during the battle, in which his army failed to take the castle.